Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 Sun is never more than about 23 degrees of arc across the sky (about the distance between your outstretched little-finger tip and thumb-tip at arm's length) and mostly

-Earth’s rotation, not the object’s own movement, Mercury is basically following (or preceding) the Sun down, and there is never much time between Sun-set and
+Earth’s rotation, not the object’s own movement, Mercury is basically following (or preceding) the Sun as it sets (or rises), and there is never much time between Sunset and

 0-magnitude star.